FIFA's Valcke says he's beyond reproach

-PARIS, June 3 FIFA Secretary General Jerome Valcke said on Wednesday he was not guilty of any corrupt paractice in a $10 million bank transaction under investigation by U.S authorities and saw no reason to stand down.
+PARIS FIFA Secretary General Jerome Valcke said on Wednesday he was not guilty of any corrupt paractise in a $10 million bank transaction under investigation by U.S authorities and saw no reason to stand down.

 "I have no reason to say that I shouldn't remain secretary general regarding what's happened in the last days, because I have no responsibility," he told France Info radio.